expel-io/terraform-aws-cloudtrail/README.md

   version = "1.2.2"

-  expel_customer_organization_guid = "Replace with your organization GUID from Expel Workbench" customer_aws_account_id = "AWS account id where all the resources will be created (management account id if organization cloudtrail is enabled)" region = "AWS region in which notification queue for CloudTrail will be created" }
+  expel_customer_organization_guid = "Replace with your organization GUID from Expel Workbench" region = "AWS region in which notification queue for CloudTrail will be created" }
 ```